Boog Powell

 John Wesley "Boog" Powell (born August 17, 1941) is an American former professional baseball player.
 He played in Major League Baseball as a first baseman and left fielder from 1961 through 1977, most prominently as a member of the Baltimore Orioles dynasty that won four American League pennants and two World Series championships between 1966 and 1971.
 The four-time All-Star led the American League in 1964 with a .606 slugging percentage and won the American League Most Valuable Player Award in 1970.
 He also played for the Cleveland Indians and the Los Angeles Dodgers.
 In 1979, Powell was inducted into the Baltimore Orioles Hall of Fame.

-In a 17-season career, Powell posted a .266 batting average with 339 home runs, 1187 RBI, .462 slugging percentage and a .361 on-base percentage in 2042 games.
-Powell hit three home runs in a game three times, and was second only to Eddie Murray on the Orioles' all-time home run list before Cal Ripken Jr. surpassed Powell in 1994.
-In 1983, Powell received five votes for the Hall of Fame (1.3% of all BBWAA voters) in his only appearance on the ballot.
+In a 17-season career, Powell posted a .266 batting average with 339 home runs, 1,187 runs batted in, a .462 slugging percentage and a .361 on-base percentage in 2,042 games.
+Powell hit three home runs in a game three times, and stands third only behind Eddie Murray and Cal Ripken Jr. on the all-time home run list of the Orioles.

-Powell currently owns Boog's Barbecue, which sells barbecue sandwiches, pit beef, and ribs in two locations: on Eutaw Street at Oriole Park at Camden Yards, and at Ed Smith Stadium, Sarasota, Florida, during the spring training season.
+In 1983, Powell received five votes for the Hall of Fame (1.3% of all Baseball Writers' Association of America voters) in his only appearance on the ballot.

 Early life

-Powell was born in Lakeland, Florida; he played for that city's team in the 1954 Little League World Series.
+Powell was born in Lakeland, Florida on August 17, 1941.
+He played for that city's team in the 1954 Little League World Series.
 After his family moved to Key West when he was 15, Powell played at Key West High School and graduated in 1959.
+He led Key West to a state championship.
 Powell received the nickname "Boog" from his father.
-As Powell explained, "In the South they call little kids who are often getting into mischief buggers, and my dad shortened it to Boog."
+As Powell explained, "In the South they call little kids who are often getting into mischief buggers (pronounced 'boogers'), and my dad shortened it to Boog."

 Career

 Baltimore Orioles

+Powell signed with the Baltimore Orioles as an amateur free agent in 1959.
+Jim Russo (the scout who signed him) was also the scout who would sign Jim Palmer and Dave McNally.
+Powell joined the Orioles after leading the International League in home runs at Rochester in 1961.
+He had a .321 batting average, with 32 home runs, 92 runs batted in (RBI) 86 runs scored, and a .981 OPS (on-base plus slugging).
+In addition to leading the IL in home runs, he was fifth in batting, first in OPS, first in slugging percentage (.593), second in RBI, and sixth in runs.